 WCF SECTION SPECIAL BULLETIN #24-02 – 2000 EDT – 8/03/24

-POTENTIAL TROPICAL CYCLONE 4 – 2000 EDT – 8/03/24
+TROPICAL STORM DEBBY – 2000 EDT – 8/03/24

 Much has changed since the last bulletin.
 Potential Tropical Cyclone Four became Tropical Depression Four last evening at 2300 EDT, and Tropical Storm Debby at 1700 EDT today.
-Debby most likely has finally made its turn to the northwest, cross over Cuba and is now in the southeastern Gulf of Mexico and is making its long journey to the Florida Panhandle.
+Debby most likely has finally made its turn to the northwest, crossed over Cuba and is now in the southeastern Gulf of Mexico and is making its long journey to the Florida Panhandle.
 Its current projected path is reminiscent in some ways of the path taken by Hurricane Idalia one year ago.

 COASTAL WATCHES/WARNINGS AND FORECAST CONE FOR STORM CENTER